Birational contraction of genus two tails in the moduli space of genus four curves I: h-stable curves and pointed curves

 \section{h-stable curves and pointed curves}

-In \cite{HH2}, we classified bicanonically embedded curves of genus $g \ge 4$ whose $m$th Hilbert point is GIT semistable for $m \gg 0$.
-Such a curve $C$ is said to be {\it h-semistable}, and is characterized by the following properties: \begin{enumerate} \item $C$ has nodes, ordinary cusps and tacnodes as singularity; \item a smooth rational component of $C$ meets the rest of the curve in $\ge 3$ points counting multiplicity; \item a genus one subcurve of $C$ meets the rest of the curve in $\ge 3$ points counting multiplicity; \item no {\it elliptic chain} is admitted. \end{enumerate} By \cite[Proposition~8.7, Corollary~8.8]{HH2}, every h-semistable curve of genus four has finite automorphisms.
-Indeed, h-semistable curves with genus one subcurve are listed in Figure~\ref{F:g1-sub} and none of them admits a {\it weak elliptic chain}.
-When $g = 4$, the elliptic chain condition is redundant, and we will not use elliptic chains or weak elliptic chains in the present article but point the interested readers to \cite[Definition~2.4]{HH2}.
+In \cite{HH2}, Hassett and the first named author classified the bicanonically embedded curves of genus $g \ge 4$ whose $m$th Hilbert point is GIT (semi)stable for $m \gg 0$.
+In the genus four case (and this case only), semistable points are stable, and those are the {\it h-stable} curves $C$ characterized by the following properties: \begin{enumerate} \item $C$ has nodes, ordinary cusps and tacnodes as singularities; \item a smooth rational component of $C$ meets the rest of the curve in $\ge 3$ points counting multiplicity; \item a genus one subcurve of $C$ meets the rest of the curve in $\ge 3$ points counting multiplicity; \item no {\it elliptic chain} is admitted. \end{enumerate}

-It essentially follows from this that the moduli stack $\bar{\mcl M}_4^{hs}$ of h-stable curves of genus four is Deligne-Mumford and the coarse moduli space $\bar M_4^{hs}$ has only finite quotient singularities.
+It follows from this that the moduli stack $\bar{\mcl M}_4^{hs}$ of h-stable curves of genus four is Deligne-Mumford and the coarse moduli space $\bar M_4^{hs}$ has only finite quotient singularities.
 We let $\dhs$ denote the divisor of singular curves in the moduli stack.
 It has two irreducible components $\dhs_{irr}$ consisting of irreducible curves and $\dhs_2$ consisting of genus two tails.
-Since the morphism $\bar {\mcl M}_4^{hs} \to \bar M_4^{hs}$ is unramified (as opposed to $\overline{\mathcal M}_g \to \Mg$ which is ramified along $\delta_1$), we shall abuse the notation and use them to denote the corresponding divisor classes in the moduli space.
+Since the morphism $\bar {\mcl M}_4^{hs} \to \bar M_4^{hs}$ is unramified (as opposed to $\overline{\mathcal M}_g \to \Mg$ which is ramified along $\delta_1$), we shall abuse notation and use $\dhs_{irr}$ and $\dhs_2$ to denote the corresponding divisor classes in the moduli space.
 In \cite[Theorem~9.1]{HH2}, it is shown that the linearization on the Hilbert scheme used in the GIT quotient construction of $\Mhs$ descends to (a positive rational multiple of)